skibek/Charts/docs/RekrutacjaPytania.md

 - Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.

 - Log levels - trace / debug / info / warn / error (LogBack)

+- polymorphism is the provision of a single interface to entities of different types

+- serialVersionUID - prevent serialization/deserial with java.io.InvalidClassException if this is changed
 ```

 ## Concurrency